 AI value moves from model access to operating assembly.

-Folium is built for the assembly layer: workflow discovery, custom software, service-oriented architecture, model placement, private and hybrid AI, RAG, agents, proof gates, data boundaries, launch rooms, staff adoption, and long-term AI operations.
+Folium is built for the assembly layer: process discovery, custom software, service-oriented architecture, model placement, private and hybrid AI, controlled retrieval, agents, validation reviews, data boundaries, launch rooms, staff adoption, and long-term AI operations.

 Competitive map